descrip/skirmish/README.md

 # skirmish

-An online judge designed to be portable, lightweight, and deployable anywhere, whether it's on the web or just your local network.

 In development.

-Seed database with `php index.php "/seedDatabase".
+Seed database with `php index.php seed-database`.

 firejail, beanstalk

 ## TODO

 - Create submission invalidation system on problem changes
+- Add to schema.sql to be able to delete non-important submissions after set period of time